Butchered at Birth: Cultural impact and legacy

-According to Greg Pratt of Exclaim, the album is "shrouded in controversy," and Cannibal Corpse drummer Paul Mazurkiewicz believes the album to be the band's "most notorious to date".
-Joe DiVita of Loudwire stated that the album "confirmed the worst nightmares of parents" upon release.
-Reportedly, some record stores refused to sell the album to patrons under the age of 18.
-According to Metal Blade Records president Brian Slagel, "We had been through controversy before with the whole PMRC thing in the '80s, so that was nothing new. [...]
+Butchered at Birth is considered to be a highly controversial album in the history of the death metal genre.
+Cannibal Corpse drummer Paul Mazurkiewicz believes the album to be the band's "most notorious to date"; some record stores reportedly refused to sell the album to patrons under the age of 18.
+According to Metal Blade Records president Brian Slagel: "We had been through controversy before with the whole PMRC thing in the '80s, so that was nothing new. [...]
 I actually like the fact that people were shocked at it all."
+In spite of censorship issues early on, the album's cover artwork is now considered to be iconic.
+In 2014, an internet meme depicting celebrity chef Gordon Ramsay screaming at the zombies in the artwork made rounds on Twitter.
+In 2024, Loudwire named the album's cover artwork as one of the "31 Scariest Metal Album Covers of All Time".
+Staff writer Joe DiVita said: "This album was released when death metal was still finding its way and confirmed the worst nightmares of parents."